What Do I Do When Someone Dies?

 Q. How do I make a Will?

 Q. A relative (or friend) just died and I am supposed to handle their estate.
-What does that mean?
+Do I need a Trust Attorney?

 A. Handling a person’s estate, depending on the value of assets in the estate, your relationship to the decedent, and whether other people are entitled to some of the assets will need to be determined.
 Contacting an estate lawyer would be the best place to start and they can advise you of what will be required.
 A tax professional’s assistance may also be required. *The representative will need to be appointed first in order to begin the administration of the estate.